RyanPelletier/Midland-Meetups/README.md

-# The Midland Mixer — Bulletin Board
+# Midland Meetups — Bulletin Board

 A website for posting upcoming events, event updates (rain delays, cancellations, new locations), a "Happenings This Week" snapshot with